brimdata/rayzar/README.md

 In this approach, we begin with N=M workers for throughput parallelism then dynamically add workers (increasing N) to provide additional memory scale-out and throughput parallelism.
-The traversal range is divided among the M workers in some way (i.e., evenly divided, partitioned with a block/M stride, etc)
+The traversal range is divided among the M workers in some way (i.e., evenly divided, partitioned with a block/M stride, etc).
+For now, we assume these initial M workers do not partition the key space and instead the result are merged at the end.
+The key space could also be partitioned across the initial workers with some small changes to the approach outlined below.

 When a worker hits a memory limit because its aggregation table gets to big, it splits its job, say in 2 (though this fanout can be configured), or it resorts to spilling if no resource is available for the split.
 When it splits, half of the key space and half of the input partition goes to the new child.

-Once split, the worker initiate a _continuous shuffle_, where each worker pushes rows that it does not own to the owner of those rows.
+Once split, the worker initiates a _continuous shuffle_, where it pushes rows that it does not own to the owner of those rows.
 At any point in time, every worker knows the other N-1 workers in the job, how the keys are partitioned across the workers, and its individual position in the set of workers.
 Thus,